 11.3 Licence to use Hotel DataThe Customer grants SiteMinder the right to use Hotel Data for its commercial purposes, on condition that data is only used on an aggregated basis and otherwise in such a way that the identity of the Customer (if an individual), Customer Users and Guests are not readily ascertainable.

 - if the other party has committed a material breach of this Agreement and either:

 - the breach is not remedied within 14 days of the date written notice of the breach is served on the breaching party; or

-- if the other party suffers an Insolvency Event;
+- immediately if the other party suffers an Insolvency Event;

-- in accordance with clause 14.2, if a Force Majeure Event occurs;
+- in accordance with clause 13.2 (Force Majeure Event); or

-- at any time by giving the other party 30 day’s written notice.
+- at any time by giving the other party 30 days’ prior written notice.

-- in addition to any other rights it may have, SiteMinder may invoice the Customer in respect of any Services provided prior to the date of termination which have not been invoiced;
+- SiteMinder may invoice the Customer in respect of any Products provided prior to the date of termination which have not been invoiced; and

 - the Affected Party must as soon as practicable give the other party written notice of that fact;